Surrealistic tour through Peru, Bolivia and Chile

 Day 18: Sucre - La Paz

 ‘La Paz’ translates as ‘The Peace’, but ‘The Market’ would have been a better name for this busy never sleeping city.
-This is one of the best places to shop for souvenirs, or maybe even buy an amulet on the mysterious witches market.
-We can also highly recommend to ‘take a ride’ in the new Teleferico above La Paz, with great views over the city, the valley and the snowcapped Cordillera Real mountain range around La Paz!
+The old town of La Paz is one of the best places to shop for souvenirs, or maybe even buy an amulet on the mysterious witches market.
+We can also highly recommend to ‘take a ride’ in the relatively new Teleferico above La Paz, with great views over the city, the valley and the snowcapped Cordillera Real mountain range around La Paz!

 Day 19: La Paz